tudelft3d/geo2020/supervisors/index.md

 ##### P1

-  - 1st supervisor must be there for her student(s); 2nd can be there but not mandatory
+  - 1st supervisor must be present; 2nd can be there but not mandatory
   - nothing else to do

 ##### P2